Open Bible Data Home About News OET Key

 coming_up

-The phrase coming up is used by the author because the group of people described is traveling from the wilderness to Jerusalem.
-They must travel upward in elevation in order to reach Jerusalem because the wilderness is low in the Jordan valley and Jerusalem is built on hills and is therefore high.
+The writer assumes that the readers will understand that the phrase coming up describes the group of people traveling from the wilderness to Jerusalem because the wilderness is in the valley and Jerusalem is built on high hills.
 Use a word or phrase that expresses moving upward in elevation.
 Alternate translation: “moving upward” or “arising”

 Note 4 topic: figures-of-speech / go